nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## 5.9 Tags

+Tags are used to assign additional information to a contact.

 There are four kinds of tags in ConnectUS.
 They are Module Tags, Major Tags, CCA Tags, and Remark Tags.

 ![TagTypes](images/TagTypes.png)

 ### 5.9.1 Module Tags: `mod/`
+>Module tags refer to modules that you can assign to a contact to keep track of what modules that contact takes.
 * <u>Module</u> is an *optional* field, i.e. a contact can exist even if it does not have a module.
 * The prefix for a module is `mod/`.
 * Module names should be <u>alphanumeric</u>, and can contain spaces.